prash-kr-meena/github-bot-rabbithole/README.md

 ### PR Bot
 - Listens for pull request events in a GitHub repository
+- Clones the repository to analyze code in its full context
+- Uses Anthropic's Claude AI to generate comprehensive code reviews
-- Automatically adds a code review comment on the first line of code in the first file of a new PR
+- Posts detailed review comments on specific sections of changed code
 - Runs locally with webhook events forwarded via ngrok

 ## Prerequisites